Urdnot Wrex: Mass Effect: Foundation

-Reception
+Critical reception

 Prior to the release of the first game, Ray Muzyka, CEO of BioWare, believed that Wrex would prove one of the more popular squadmates.
 In addition, lead designer Preston Watamaniuk has called him his personal favourite character in the trilogy.

 Upon release, Wrex received a positive reception.
 In a list of 50 characters, Gameplayer called him the sixth best Xbox character, praising "his no-nonsense approach, cool head, and poignant speeches".
 Tom Francis, writing for PC Gamer, wanted to see Wrex most out of all returning characters in Mass Effect 3, noting his popularity in how him simply saying "Shepard" had become a meme.
 In an article for Game Informer, Jeff Marchiafava named him the fictional character he'd bring round for Thanksgiving if he could.
 In a look at different RPG archetypes, GamesRadar's Lucas Sullivan called the character an example of the "Grizzled Veteran".
 Shamus Young from The Escapist Magazine called Wrex an example of the "Berzerker", which is one of several tropes Young believes BioWare writers like to rely on when writing their characters.

 Wrex is well-regarded as a party member.
 Official Xbox Magazine awarded him "Sidekick of the Year", saying "Brilliant dialogue, pitch-perfect voice acting, and incredible comic timing made Wrex the most charming, fun, and just plain cool giant armored lizard we’ve ever (virtually) met."
 VideoGamer.com's list of "Top 10 Video Game Companions" placed him seventh and called him their favourite Mass Effect character, noting the humour in his bloodlust.
 Adam Biessener of Game Informer listed him second in his "The Top 5 Wingmen Of The Decade" article, commenting how his quality of writing separated him from other stereotypical "brusiers".
 GameZone's Dakota Grabowski placed him sixth in his list of top BioWare companions, noting the "entertainment value" in his conversations.
 Similarly Steven Hopper, for IGN, listed him as the third best squadmate in the Mass Effect games, calling him "stubborn" and "tough as nails".
 In IGN's reader-vote for "the ultimate RPG party", Wrex was the twelfth most requested.
 In a 2016 article, PC Gamer ranked Wrex the third best companion of the Mass Effect series.
 Green Man Gaming included Wrex in their top 5 list of the best characters from the Mass Effect franchise.